-The Mitigation fund had a deficit fund balance of \$82,872 as of June 30, 2018.
-The deficit is a carryover from the prior year.
-The deficit is expected to be eliminated through a general fund contribution.
+The Mitigation fund had a deficit fund balance of \$46,942 as of June 30, 2019, which is a carryover from the prior year.
+Additionally, the Airport (\$977), Transit (\$10,201) and Data Processing (\$6,679) funds had deficit fund balances/net position.
+The deficits occurred because current year expenditures/expenses exceeded current year revenues.
+The deficits are expected to be eliminated through a general fund contribution.